rerun-io/rerun/docs/content/reference/cpp-sdk-cmake.md

 If enabled, will use a dynamically linked version of Arrow, otherwise links statically with it.

 Defaults to `OFF` on Windows and to `ON` on Linux and Mac.
-This makes it a lot easier to relocate windows executable (don't need to copy Arrow.dll around!) which is less of a concern on Linux & Mac where .so/.dylib files are more easily found.
+This makes it a lot easier to relocate windows executable (don't need to copy Arrow.dll around!) which is less of a concern on Linux & Mac where .so/.dylib files found more easily.

 ### `RERUN_C_LIB`